-Each of them appealed to the Court of Appeal against his conviction and also A against his sentence, upon the grounds that the Gun Court Act 1974, or alternatively those provisions of the Act under which he had been tried and sentenced, are inconsistent with the Constitution of Jamaica and are therefore void under s.
-2 of the Constitution.
+Each of them appealed to the Court of Appeal against his conviction and also against his sentence, on the grounds that the Gun Court Act 1974, or alternatively those provisions of the Act under which he had been tried and sentenced, were inconsistent with the Constitution of Jamaica and were therefore void under s 2 of the Constitution.
 The appeals of the first four detainees were heard together and earlier than that of the fifth detainee.
-They came on before a court composed of SWABY, J.A., and ZACCA, J.A.
-(Ag.), presided over by LUCKHOO, R P. (Ag.).
+They came on before a court composed of Swaby JA and Zacca JA(Ag) prescribed over by Luckhoo P(Ag).
 Separate judgments were delivered by all three members of the court.
-LUCKHOO, P. (Ag.), and ZACCA, J.A.
-(Ag.), concurred in the result that the appeals should be dismissed although their reasons for doing so were not identical.
-SWABY, J.A., dissented.
+Luckhoo P(Ag) and Zacca JA(Ag) concurred in the result that the appeals should be dismissed although their reasons for doing so were not identical.
+Swaby JA dissented.
 He would have allowed the appeals.
-The appeal of the fifth detaince was heard a few months later by a court that was differently constituted, inasmuch as GRAHAM-PERKINS, J.A., presided in place of LUCKHOO, P. (Ag.).
-C This was enough to tip the balance.
-GRAHAM-PERKINS, J.A., and SWABY, J.A., delivered a joint judgment allowing the appeal although upon a ground different from those relied upon in the latter's earlier dissenting judgment.
-ZACCA, J.A.
-(Ag.), adhered to his previous opinion and was in favour of dismissing the appeal.
+The appeal of the fifth detainee was heard a few months later by a court that was differently constituted, insomuch as Graham-Perkins JA presided in place of Luckhoo P(Ag).
+This was enough to tip the balance.
+Graham-Perkins JA and Swaby JA delivered a joint judgment allowing the appeal although on a ground different from those relied on in the latter's earlier dissenting judgment.
+Zacca JA(Ag) adhered to his previous opinion and was in favour of dismissing the appeal.

-The unsuccessful parties to these appeals have now appealed to Her Majesty in Council under s.
-110 (1) (c) of the Constitution.
+The unsuccessful parties to these appeals have now appealed to Her Majesty in Council under s 110(1)(c) of the Constitution.
 It is common ground that the constitutional issues raised by the appeal that was the subject of the later judgments in the Court of Appeal are indistinguishable from those raised by the four appeals that were the subject of the earlier judgments.
 Before their Lordships' Board all the appeals have been consolidated and all five detainees have been treated as appellants in the consolidated appeal.

-The questions raised as to the true interpretation of Chapter VII of the Constitution which relates to "The Judicature" are of outstanding public importance.
-The attack upon the constitutional validity of those provisions of the Gun Court Act 1974, under which the appellants were tried and sentenced by a Resident Magistrate's Division of the Gun Court can most conveniently be dealt with under four heads: jurisdiction, procedure, sentence and severability.
+The questions raised as to the true interpretation of Chapter VII of the Constitution which relates to 'The Judicature' are of outstanding public importance.
+The attack on the constitutional validity of those provisions of the 1974 Act under which the appellants were tried and sentenced by a Resident Magistrate's Division of the Gun Court can most conveniently be dealt with under four heads: jurisdiction, procedure, sentence and severability.

-The arguments have been wide ranging-and necessarily so, for when the constitutional validity of an Act passed by the Parliament of Jamaica is in issue, the problem cannot be solved by the court's confining its attention to those specific provisions of the Act that are directly applicable to the particular case.
-Looked at in isolation from the legislative scheme embodied in the Act when taken as a whole, it may be that those specific provisions, if separately enacted, G would not have been inconsistent with the Constitution; but if other provisions of the Act are invalid a question of severability arises.
+The arguments have been wide ranging--and necessarily so, for when the constitutional validity of an Act passed by the Parliament of Jamaica is in issue, the problem cannot be solved by the court's confining its attention to those specific provisions of the Act that are directly applicable to the particular case.
+Looked at in isolation from the legislative scheme embodied in the Act when taken as a whole, it may be that those specific provisions of the Act are invalid a question of severability arises.
 The court accordingly cannot avoid the task of examining the constitutional validity of the other provisions of the Act in order to see whether those which must be struck down as invalid form part of a single legislative scheme of which the specific provisions applicable to the particular case are also an integral and inseparable part.